-The asset basis for the date of depletion projection is each of the Retirement Systems' fiduciary net position (the gross assets plus deferred outflows of resources less the gross liabilities, including the senior pension funding bonds payable, plus deferred inflows of resources).
-On this basis the Employees Retirement System fiduciary net position was expected to be exhausted during the fiscal year ended June 30, 2015.
-The projections assume that certain illiquid assets (consisting primarily of loans to members) of approximately \$762 million and \$764 million as of June 30, 2015 and 2014, respectively, will become converted to cash when needed.
-The discount rate used to measure the total pension liability decreased from 4.29% per annum in June 30, 2014 to 3.80% per annum in June 30, 2015.
+The asset basis for the date of depletion projection is the Retirement System's fiduciary net position (the gross assets plus deferred outflows of resources less the gross liabilities, including the senior pension funding bonds payable, plus deferred inflows of resources).
+On this basis, the Employees Retirement System fiduciary net position became negative in the fiscal year 2015 and, accordingly, no projection of date of depletion is needed.